KirilStrezikozin/KirilStrezikozin/README.md

 You might not realize that the power of all our actions comes from the inner energy.<br>
 And that energy follows every path I choose.
 I can create it.<br>

-I won regional IT Olimpiads
+I won regional IT Olimpiads,<br>
+became a finalist in CG Boost "Life on a Train" CGI Challenge,<br>
+made a terrifying Tremors Reebot film poster,<br>
+drew many 3D Arts,<br>
+and now I'm back, taken into coding.

 <b>Active Project:</b>